-- Queen Mary University of London, one of the top Russell Group universities in the country. - Barts NHS Trust hospitals Education Academy trained over 5,600 for a recognised professional healthcare qualification in 2023/24. - The Government Digital Service is driving cutting-edge innovation from its headquarters in Whitechapel. - The London Metropolitan University School of Art, Architecture and Design is based in Aldgate.
+- Queen Mary University of London, one of the top Russell Group universities in the country. - In the 2023 Times Higher Education (THE) World University Rankings, we were ranked 16 in the UK, and 124 globally.
+As a major employer of local east London residents (with around 42% of staff drawn from this population) and a large procurer of services and goods, the council can play a role in supporting business in the local economy as well as consider our employment offer to residents. - Barts NHS Trust hospitals Education Academy trained over 5,600 for a recognised professional healthcare qualification in 2023/24. - The Government Digital Service is driving cutting-edge innovation from its headquarters in Whitechapel. - The London Metropolitan University School of Art, Architecture and Design is based in Aldgate.